First Study of the Nuclear Response to Fast Hadrons via Angular Correlations between Pions and Slow Protons in Electron-Nucleus Scattering: Event selection and observables

 The normalization factor $C_0$ was chosen such that the integral of $C(\Delta\phi,\Delta Y)$ over $\Delta\phi$ and $\Delta Y$ equals unity for deuterium.
 We used the same value of $C_0$ for all targets.
 Explicitly, the formula we used was

 where $N^D_{e'\pi}$ is the number of events from the deuterium dataset with the scattered electron and leading pion, and $N^{D,\rm tot}_{e'\pi p}$ is the total number of events in the deuterium dataset with the scattered electron, leading pion, and proton, for all kinematic bins.
+The purpose of this normalization is to make the correlation function an observable that is insensitive to the absolute scale of the single-proton efficiency of the detector systems.

 From here, we determined the nuclear-to-deuterium ratio of the correlation functions, $R=C_A/C_D$, which can be used to compare the correlation functions of the nuclear targets with those of deuterium.
+Since the same $C_0$ value is used for nuclear and deuterium targets, it cancels out in the ratio, which is then equivalent to

 We determined from these correlation functions the azimuthal width $\sigma$, defined by~\cite{PhysRevC.111.035201}

 as well as the azimuthal broadening~\cite{PhysRevC.111.035201} (using carbon as our reference target\footnote{We chose carbon instead of deuterium (as was done in Ref.~\cite{PhysRevC.111.035201}) for the reference target here, since the results for the nuclear targets are more similar to one another than they are to deuterium.}),